 Request Free Consultation

-Breaking Down Window Treatment Insulation
+Breaking Down Wood Blinds Insulation

-Advantages of Wood Blinds
+Strengths of Wood Blinds Insulation

-Wood blinds do contribute a component of insulation and energy efficiency to your rooms.
+Wood blinds do contribute a component of insulation and energy efficiency to your home.
 However, the U.S. Department of Energy primarily advises these window treatments as a resource for closing out summer sunlight to limit heat slipping into your space.

-Disadvantages of Wood Blinds
+Weaknesses of Insulation from Wood Blinds

-Substitutions for Wood Blinds
+Alternatives to Wood Blinds

-Find the Best Window Treatment for You
+Find the Perfect Shutter, Blind or Shade for You